ClementTsang/bottom/README.md

 You can run bottom using `btm`.

 For help on flags, use `btm -h` for a quick overview or `btm --help` for more details.
+You can find more information on usage in the [documentation](https://clementtsang.github.io/bottom/).

 ## Configuration